 phd thesis

-Title: ‘The Atoms of Time’: The Politics of Sensorial Frictions Across the IAEA’s Nuclear Safeguards
+PhD Thesis Title: ‘The Atoms of Time’: The Politics of Sensorial Frictions in the Global Governance of Nuclear Safeguards

 Expected completion date: 2026 (expected)

-The thesis explores the politics of the International Atomic Energy Agency's (IAEA) nuclear safeguards, a key global nuclear governance instrument aimed at verifying whether states comply with their commitment not to divert nuclear materials and technologies from peaceful activities to nuclear weapons acquisition.
-In particular, this PhD research asks how the material elements - the atomic matter - operating in this policy intervene in the configurations of the global nuclear (dis)order.
-For instance, how the atom and a series of equipment, objects, tools, machines, devices etc. present in the workings of safeguards impact on power dynamics concerning embodied conditions of (in)security and the distribution and dispersion of agential possibilities in the global nuclear (dis)order.
-This thesis aims at showing how these material components are integral to the constitution of the order, while keeping a recalcitrant condition that displaces the normalized configurations of power.
-This PhD research contributes to and engages with transdisciplinary debates taking place across science and technology studies, social sciences, and humanities on the political role performed by (socio)materialities, and in particular, resituates International Relations and Political Science perspectives on the global nuclear order by looking at these material interventions.
-By articulating new materialism, posthumanism, actor-network theory, and aesthetic perspectives in social and political sciences, this study envisions to provide an empirically grounded theoretical repertoire that accounts for two dimensions of the atomic matter’s interventions, namely its associative and dissociative connections and the sensing ways in which these interventions unfold.
-This PhD research mobilizes affective methodologies through the observation of sites where safeguards operate, interviews with political stakeholders, archival research, among other qualitative methods.
+This PhD research explores the politics of nuclear safeguards, a key global nuclear governance instrument which aims at verifying whether states comply with their commitment not to divert nuclear materials and technologies from peaceful activities to nuclear weapons acquisition.
+The thesis asks how the material elements operating in this policy - the ‘atomic matter’ - intervene in the configurations of the global nuclear (dis)order.
+To put it another way, how do the atom and an infrastructure of artifacts in safeguards affect the embodiment, the political economy, and the imagination/manifestation of that (dis)order?
+This thesis contributes to and engages with transdisciplinary debates on the political role of (socio)materialities, thus resituating nuclear scholarship in International Relations and Political Science by looking at these material interventions at a granular level.
+By mobilizing insights from new materialism/posthumanism, STS, and aesthetics/affect theory, this study provides an empirically grounded theoretical repertoire accounting for the associative/dissociative and sensorial ways in which these interventions unfold.
+This PhD research leverages affective methodologies through the observation of safeguards sites, interviews with political actors, archival and documental research, visual and digital methods.

 profile

-Lucas Perez Florentino (he/him) is a PhD candidate in International Relations/Political Science at the Graduate Institute of International and Development Studies (IHEID) in Geneva, Switzerland.
-He holds a bachelor’s (2010-2014) and a master’s degree (2015-2017) in International Relations from the Institute of International Relations at the Pontifical Catholic University of Rio de Janeiro (IRI-PUC-Rio) in Brazil.
+Lucas Perez Florentino (he/him) is a PhD candidate in International Relations/Political Science and Research Coordinator of the SNSF-funded Sinergia project “The Future of Humanitarian Design” at the Geneva Graduate Institute, in Geneva, Switzerland.
+He holds a bachelor’s (2014) and a master’s degree (2017) in International Relations from the Institute of International Relations at the Pontifical Catholic University of Rio de Janeiro (IRI-PUC-Rio) in Brazil.
 Lucas also held a visiting position as a PhD student at the Department of History at the University of Vienna, Austria (April - June 2024) and was an exchange undergraduate student at Georgetown University in Washington DC, US (August - December 2012).
 His areas of expertise include global governance, nuclear governance, critical nuclear studies, critical security studies, IR theories, and epistemology.
-His current empirical research investigates global nuclear governance by articulating aesthetic approaches, new materialism and posthumanism, actor-network theory, science and technology studies, and affective methodologies.
-For ten years, he contributed to research, co-designed education and capacity-building initiatives, and engaged in the public debate on (global) nuclear governance in Brazil through a series of academic and applied projects at FGV School of International Relations and IRI PUC-Rio.
+His current empirical research investigates global nuclear governance while mobilizing insights from new materialism/posthumanism, STS, and aesthetics/affect theory.
+For ten years, he contributed to research, training and capacity-building, as well as the public debate on (global) nuclear governance in Brazil through a series of academic and applied projects at FGV School of International Relations and IRI PUC-Rio.
 He is the author of the e-course “Fundamentals on Global Nuclear Politics”, available at FGV Online.

 ACADEMIC EXPERIENCES